2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Also, if it can reassure you as an organizer, as long as you are not in violation yourself or facilitating illegal exchanges, you need not worry.
 In fact, in France, you are not legally responsible for the actions of others.####

-Thus, in an ideal world, it would be best to have a place that can accommodate several dozen people (depending on the growth of your community); but also, **build strong relationships between bitcoiners and future bitcoiners during the bear market**, so that you are ready to **spread the Bitcoin culture during the next bull run**.
+Thus, in an ideal world, it would be best to have a place that can accommodate several dozen people (depending on the growth of your community); but also, **build strong relationships between Bitcoiners and future Bitcoiners during the bear market**, so that you are ready to **spread the Bitcoin culture during the next bull run**.

 ## Decentralizing the Organization of Your Community